walterg7/security-operations-center/README.md

 For starters, we can just do a simple nmap scan and see what ports and services are open on the DC.
 From there, we can use something like Metasploit to begin attacking the AD network.

-(It is also recommended to have a dual monitor setup)
+(It is also recommended to have a dual monitor setup to have the best experience for this lab)

 <img src = "/images/Untitled6.png" width = 100% height = 100%>